 Basically, dish soap is made to cut grease.
 That is why hand washing your dirty pots and pans is easier.
 Also, because dish soap has the ability to fight grease, it is often used to clean pets sprayed with skunks and birds that have been caught in an oil spill.
-Simply put, the soap dish is very effective in eliminating oils.
+Simply put, the harsh chemicals in the dish soar are very effective in eliminating oils.
 This is not good for your dog’s skin and your dog’s coat.

 What Soap Can I Use if I Do Not Have Dog Shampoo?

 If you do not have regular dog shampoo, an alternative would be to use baby shampoo which is not so bad for dogs.
 Adult human shampoo is also not recommended because it can dry the dog’s skin and has different ph levels to regular dog shampoo which can strip away essential oils in the dog’s fur and skin.

 If you do use a shampoo on your dog, make sure it has natural ingredients so that it does not damage your dog’s skin or cause flaky skin.
 Also, dry shampoo is better than regular shampoo for dogs since the balanced ph level is better for a dog’s sensitive skin.
 (But, it is still best to just use regular dog shampoo).
 Additionally, it is not recommended to use human hair conditioners on dogs but dog hair conditioners are recommended.

 Otherwise, you can make basic homemade dog shampoo with some ingredients you have at home.
 You will need small amounts of dish soap, white vinegar, and warm water.
 The dish soap is for getting rid of oils and any other dirt accumulated on the dog’s coat.
 White vinegar has some deodorant and antibacterial properties that will leave your dog’s coat clean and shiny.
 Just ensure it does not get into the eyes.